dotnet/roslyn-analyzers/docs/NetCore_GettingStarted.md

 1. Build Roslyn with this command:
 	- `Build.cmd -restore -Configuration Release`
 2. Build roslyn-analyzers in `debug` mode.
+	- `Build.cmd -Configuration Debug`
 3. Run AnalyzerRunner from the Roslyn root directory to get the diagnostics.
 	- `.\artifacts\bin\AnalyzerRunner\Release\netcoreapp3.1\AnalyzerRunner.exe ..\roslyn-analyzers\artifacts\bin\Microsoft.NetCore.Analyzers.Package\Debug\netstandard2.0 .\Roslyn.sln /stats /concurrent /a AnalyzerNameToTest /log Output.txt`
-	- don't forget change value after `/a` option with your testing analyzer name The diagnostics reported by the analyzer will be listed in Output.txt.
+	- Do not forget change value after `/a` option with your testing analyzer name The diagnostics reported by the analyzer will be listed in Output.txt.

 ## Adding documentation for new CA rules